The Birchmere: Plan for expansion

 During the redevelopment of downtown Silver Spring, Maryland, a plan was developed to build a second Birchmere site, slated to be an $8 million, 800-seat venue.
 After years of negotiations, the deal was rejected on July 25, 2007.
 At the time, Birchmere management claimed that Montgomery County officials breached a contractual agreement with the music venue, but these claims were disputed by the developers and government officials who denied any contractual obligation for development.

-Notable concerts and recordings

-Concerts

-Ray Charles performed his last concert at the Birchmere on July 20, 2003.

-Other important artists who have played the hall include: